Download EWG's Healthy Living AppClose

 SPF vs. labeled SPF

 In-vitro testing also suggests shortcomings in sunburn protection for high-SPF products.
-In 2009, Jay Nash of Procter & Gamble tested 330 U.S. sunscreens and submitted this data to the FDA to assess the potential effects of the sunscreen rules proposed two years earlier.40 Nash measured the amount of UV that passed through a layer of sunscreen spread on acrylic slides, and found that high-SPF products typically offered less UVB shielding than touted on their labels.
+In 2009, Jay Nash of Procter & Gamble tested 330 U.S. sunscreens and submitted this data to the FDA to assess the potential effects of the sunscreen rules proposed two years earlier.40 Nash measured the amount of UV radiation that passed through a layer of sunscreen spread on acrylic slides, and found that high-SPF products typically offered less UVB shielding than touted on their labels.
 Like the EWG model, products with the highest labeled SPF values performed the worst.
 In Nash’s tests, products with SPF values of 70 and higher exhibited the greatest differences between labeled and estimated SPF.
 The measured SPF was less than half of the labeled value for 12 of the 14 products he tested.

 These findings suggest that manufacturers may be adding ingredients to boost the SPF values on labels.
 These ingredients do not change the UV-transmission through a slide in the laboratory, which implies that they do not prevent UV radiation from striking the skin.
-Rather, they would use other mechanisms to reduce the presence of sunburn once UV strikes skin.
-The FDA should investigate the use of inactive SPF boosters, their performance, stability and ability to protect skin from other types of UV-related skin damages.41UVA or “broad spectrum” protection
+Rather, they would use other mechanisms to reduce the presence of sunburn once UV rays strike skin.
+The FDA should investigate the use of inactive SPF boosters, their performance, their stability and their ability to protect skin from other types of UV-related skin damages.41UVA or “broad spectrum” protection

 By all accounts, UVA protection remains a challenge for U.S.-made sunscreens.
 EWG analysis suggests that many products bearing the “broad spectrum” label could not be sold in Europe, where UVA protection must be at least one-third as strong as the labeled SPF value of the product.
 According to our modeling, only 3 percent of beach and sport sunscreens would fail the FDA critical wavelength test for broad spectrum protection.
 Yet we estimate that 49 percent of the more than 750 beach and sport sunscreens in our 2016 database pass the FDA broad spectrum test but would not pass the European UVA test.